How to Create Avengers Text Effect in Illustrator & Photoshop

 Getting Started

-To follow this tutorial, you will need following resource:
+To follow this tutorial, you will need the following resources:

 - Concrete Texture from vandelaydesign